angular/angular/docs/TRIAGE_AND_LABELS.md

 ## Caretaker Triage Process (Initial Triage)

-The caretaker assigns `comp:  *` labels to new issues as they come in.
+The caretaker assigns `area:  *` labels to new issues as they come in.
 Untriaged issues can be found by selecting the issues with no milestone.

 If an issue or PR obviously relates to a release regression, the caretaker must assign an